robotology-playground/WBI-Toolbox/README.md

     addpath([getenv(WBI_TOOLBOX_SOURCES_DIR)  /libraries/images])
 ```

-- **Finding robots' configuration files** Each robot that can be used through the Toolbox has its own configuration file.
+- **Robots' configuration files** Each robot that can be used through the Toolbox has its own configuration file.
 In order for WBI-Toolbox to find them your `YARP_DATA_DIRS` environmental variable **should include your CoDyCo `/share` directory** where CoDyCo contexts can be found.
 If you locally installed CoDyCo, it should be enough to append the following location:
 `$CODYCO_SUPERBUILD_DIR/install/share/codyco` to `YARP_DATA_DIRS` in your bashrc as:

 ```bash
    export YARP_DATA_DIRS=${YARP_DATA_DIRS}:${CODYCO_SUPERBUILD_DIR}/install/share/codyco
 ```
 - **Problems finding libraries and libstdc++.** In case Matlab has trouble finding a specific library, a workaround is to launch it preloading the variable `LD_PRELOAD` (or `DYLD_INSERT_LIBRARIES` on Mac OS X) with the location of the missing library.
 On Linux you might also have trouble with libstdc++.so since Matlab comes with its own.
 To use your system's libstdc++ you would need to launch Matlab something like (replace with your system's libstdc++ library):

 `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.19   matlab`